Skip to main content

 Other transports

-Nodemailer ships with a fully‑featured SMTP transport enabled by default, but you’re by no means limited to SMTP.
-A transport is simply the mechanism Nodemailer uses to hand off a fully‑constructed email message—whether that’s piping into sendmail, posting to an HTTPS API, or any other delivery strategy.
+Nodemailer includes a fully-featured SMTP transport that is enabled by default, but you are not limited to SMTP.
+A transport is the mechanism Nodemailer uses to deliver a fully-constructed email message.
+This could involve piping the message to the local sendmail binary, posting it to an HTTPS API like Amazon SES, or using any other delivery method you choose.

-This page lists the transports that are bundled with Nodemailer as well as popular community transports.
-You can also roll your own by following the transport API documentation.
+This page lists the transports bundled with Nodemailer as well as popular community-maintained transports.
+If none of these fit your needs, you can create your own by following the transport API documentation.

 Example: Amazon SES transport

-Below is a minimal example that delivers mail through Amazon SES using the built‑in SES transport.
-It wraps the official AWS SDK v3 client under the hood.
+The following example shows how to send email through Amazon SES using the built-in SES transport.
+This transport uses the official AWS SDK v3 client to communicate with the SES API.

 Install dependencies